Keeping a Dream Journal: Unlock Your Subconscious Mind

 - Write something every morning.
 Even "no recall" is useful data.
 Gaps in recall often correlate with stress or disrupted sleep cycles.

 A useful entry has more than just the plot.
-Across the dream accounts I've studied, the entries that yield the most insight tend to include:
+The entries that yield the most insight tend to include:

 - The emotional tone — not just what happened, but how it felt.
 Fear, joy, confusion, grief.
-This is often more revealing than the events.
+This is often more revealing than the events themselves.

-- Key symbols — objects, people, or settings that felt significant or stood out, even if you can't explain why yet.
+- Key symbols — objects, people, or settings that felt significant, even if you can't explain why yet.
+Over time, you'll build your own vocabulary of common dream symbols and their meanings.

 - Colors and sensory details — these matter more than most people realize.
 A dream in muted gray tones feels different from one in vivid technicolor.